tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

   <figcaption>This is my caption text.</figcaption>
 </figure> -->

-Below are the main results.
+**Results.** Below are the main results.
 Each bin shows how many options are priced per second (hence, higher is better) and is an average across 8 consecutive batch runs.

 ![Benchmark CPU vs GPU](/assets/img/2023-08-22/bench-512-cpu-gpu.png)